jignatius/cron-parser/README.md

 command       /usr/bin/find
 ```
 ## Unit tests
 There are a number of unit tests for the cron parser.
-To run them, you would have to install the Python virtual
+To run them, you would have to create a Python virtual
-environment.
-To create the virtual environment run this command within the cron-parser directory:
+environment first.
+To do that, run this command within the cron-parser directory:
 ```bash
 python3 -m venv venv
 ```